qmk/qmk_firmware/keyboards/crimsonkeyboards/resume1800/readme.md

 Flashing example for this keyboard:

     make crimsonkeyboards/resume1800:default:flash

+How to enter the bootloader:
+* 1) Press and hold BOOT
+* 2) Press and release RESET
+* 3) Release BOOT

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).